NomadArchitect/bztsrc_osz/README.en.md

 <a href="https://gitlab.com/bztsrc/osz/issues">Support</a><br><br>

 OS/Z is a POSIXish hobby OS project.
 As such it demonstrates [different concepts to POSIX](https://gitlab.com/bztsrc/osz/blob/master/docs/posix.md) for those who like hacking with OSes.
-This used to include the community at OSDev.org, but as of 2018 that site has been taken over by paid trolls, who are deliberatly giving bad advices and trying to undermine the community.
-Avoid them.
-Sadly it is not the place as it once was.

 My OS' aim is to be small, elegant, [portable](https://gitlab.com/bztsrc/osz/blob/master/docs/porting.en.md) and to be able to handle enormous amounts of data in a user friendly way.
 To achieve that goal, I've eliminated as many limits as possible by design.